baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

 ## 3.9 Inter-Object File Relations

-Part of the ABI is also the relationship between the various participating executables and DSOs which are created by undefined references.
+**Part of the ABI is also the relationship between the various participating executables and DSOs which are created by undefined references**.
 It must be ensured that the dynamic linker can locate exactly the right DSOs at program start time.
 The static linker uses the SONAME of a DSO in the record to specify the interdependencies between two objects.
 The information is stored in the `DT_NEEDED` entries in the dynamic section of the object with the undefined references.
 Usually this is only a file name, without a complete path.
 It is then the task of the dynamic linker to find the correct file at startup time.

 This can be a problem, though.
 By default the dynamic linker only looks into a few directories to find DSOs (on Linux, in exactly two directories, `/lib` and `/usr/lib`).
 More directories can be added by naming them in the `/etc/ld.so.conf` file which is always consulted by the dynamic linker.
 Before starting the application, the user can add `LD_LIBRARY_PATH` to the environment of the process.
 The value is another list of directories which are looked at.